 Validation

-Learn how to validate DTOs using automatic rule inferring and validation attributes.
+Learn how to validate Dtos using automatic rule inferring and validation attributes.

 What is Validation?

 Section titled “What is Validation?”Validation ensures that data meets specific requirements before being processed.
-SimpleDTO provides:
+SimpleDto provides:

 - Automatic rule inferring from types and attributes